-Many people feel that using complementary therapies benefits their health and wellbeing.
+While many people feel that using complementary therapies benefits their health and wellbeing, there isn't as much evidence to support their use for PsA as there is for conventional treatments.

-However, for many complementary therapies, there aren't enough well-designed randomised controlled trials to show whether or not they are effective.
+For many complementary therapies, there aren't enough well-designed randomised controlled trials to show whether they're effective.

-But it's true that some types of complementary treatments show promise and may be helpful for managing some of the symptoms of RA.
+But it's true that some types of complementary treatments show promise and may be helpful for managing some of the symptoms of PsA.
 More and more research is now focusing on these therapies, but because the evidence is still lacking, it's wise to be cautious.